filecoin-project/filecoin-docs/docs/mine/spacerace.md

 2. Your sector data is corrupted and PoSt cannot be generated with bad underlying data.
 Unfortunately, we currently have no easy way to detect corrupted sectors, and the entire *runPost* fails even if only one sector is marked as faulty with the current proof APIs.
 However, the proofs team is working on getting our miners better APIs to mitigate this issue!

 3. For smaller miners, when all sectors are put into a single window, missing just one deadline/window wipes out all the power for 24 hours.
-Power will be recovered if a valid WindowPoSt is submitted 24 hours later, when the missed deadline reopens.
-Make sure that your miner is up and has enough CPU for PoSt.
+Power will automatically recover if a valid WindowPoSt is submitted 24 hours later, when the missed deadline reopens.
+Just make sure that your miner is running and has enough CPU for PoSt.

 4. Chain/miner nodes crashed.
 Check `lotus sync wait` in this case, if your `Taget Height` is not equal to `Height` or status is not `Completed`, that means you are not fully synced.